SteeltoeOSS/Documentation/docs/security/sso-oauth2.md

 | `additionalScopes` |Scopes to request for tokens in addition to `openid` | `string.Empty` |
 | `validateCertificates` |Validate Auth server certificate| `true` |

->NOTE: Each setting above must be prefixed with `security:oauth2:client`.
+>Each setting above must be prefixed with `security:oauth2:client`.

 ### Cloud Foundry